 The answer wasn't obvious at the time.
 But eventually, both problems were solved.

-In addition, traditional cable and satellite T.V. companies were caught flat-footed by the shift to OTT (over-the-top).
-And in the coming decade, lost millions of subscribers.
+Traditional cable and satellite T.V. companies were caught flat-footed by the shift to OTT (over-the-top).
+And in the coming decade, they lost millions of subscribers.

 Both of Netflix's products — first their DVD business, then their streaming business — coincided with technological breakthroughs and shifts in consumer behavior.